 There are eight universities of varying sizes in Denmark located all over the country.
 The universities are:

-In addition to the research-based public sector services supplied by the Danish universities, there are three government research institutions that supply services to the state.
+In addition to the research-based public sector services supplied by the Danish universities, there exist various government research institutions that supply services to the state, such as:

 GTS – Advanced Technology Group